basicallydan/wen/README.md

   * ✓ Also has no dependencies.

 This makes for a total of two dependencies.
 You could probably read the entire source in about half an hour.
 I dare you.

+## Changes

+* 1.0.1: I forgot to make it browser friendly and didn't account for a dev error which I should've done.
+Now I have.
+* 1.0.0: First.

 ## "FAQ"